ryanbathurst/DHCU-notebook/2018-01-08-Crowd-Outline.md

 - Emphasis the development of digital literacy.
 - Explore some of the projects found on the [MLA Commons](https://digitalpedagogy.mla.hcommons.org/keywords/community/) and draw a connection between digital work and the development of digital communities.

-## Excercise - what does it mean to write history
+## Excercise - what does it mean to write history (consider including modifications for Ontario secondary curriculum)
 - Visit the Wikipedia and Encyclopedia Britannica pages for the boxer Jack Johnson.
 - Collaboratively take notes using hypothesis, focusing on the quality of writing, the depth of information provided, the topics covered, and the overal representation of the individual.
 - Discuss what it means to write 'good' history